-T- 4.1.
-Violates Mitigations: The process of [SM-9] Authenticator Certification may reveal a subset of such threats, but it is not possible that all such can be revealed with black box testing and white box examination may be is economically infeasible.
+T- 4.1.2 Consequences: Effective violation of [SA-1] in the context of such an Authenticator.
+Malicious Authenticator HW Violates Such can be revealed with black box testing and white box examination may reveal a subset of such threats, but it is not possible that all such can be revealed with black box testing and white box examination may be is economically infeasible.
 Users and Relying Parties with special concerns about this class of threat must exercise their own necessary caution about the trustworthiness and verifiability of their vendors and supply chain.
 SA-1